-TANAP is the most important link of the Southern Gas Corridor, designed to transport natural gas produced from Azerbaijan’s Shah Deniz-2 field initially to Turkey and onwards to Europe.
-The section of pipeline from the Turkish border with Georgia until Eskişehir of Turkey was launched in an international opening ceremony on June 12, 2018 with the flow of commercial gas to Turkey from June 30, 2018.
+TANAP is the most important link of the Southern Gas Corridor, which is designed to transport natural gas from Azerbaijan’s Shah Deniz-2 field initially to Turkey and onwards to Europe.
+The section of pipeline from the Turkish border with Georgia until Eskişehir of Turkey was launched at an international opening ceremony on June 12, 2018, with the commercial gas flowing to Turkey from June 30, 2018.
 The final mechanical work in the pipeline between Eskişehir and the Turkish-Greek border was completed at the end of 2018 with the first test pumping held in April 2019.
 TANAP, which is now fully ready to transport natural gas to Europe, is the longest and widest natural gas pipeline in Turkey, Middle East and Europe.
-Next year, after the completion of TAP which connects with TANAP on the Turkish-Greek border, Azerbaijan will start delivering gas to European markets.
+Next year, after the completion of the TAP, which connects with TANAP on the Turkish-Greek border, Azerbaijan will start delivering gas to European markets.

-Rovnag Abdullayev, President of SOCAR, said in his statement:
+Rovnag Abdullayev, President of SOCAR, noted the following in his statement:

-SOCAR President expressed gratitude to all who contributed to TANAP project: “We express our sincere gratitude to distinguished leaders of our states, who are always guiding and encouraging us, to Azerbaijani and Turkish public institutions and organizations, our partners in the project - all governmental bodies of Azerbaijan, represented by the Southern Gas Corridor CJSC, who trusted and supported us, BOTAS and BP and their leaders, as well as ten thousands TANAP employees, who worked enthusiastically and built this project step by step, to Mr. Saltuk Düzyol, distinguished TANAP CEO, who has headed the project, to the contractors, suppliers and all of our partners, who contributed to our success with their knowledge, skills and forces, to the civil society groups, who supported us throughout the project activity, the journalists, who fulfilled their responsibilities in informing and enlightening society.
-We express our sincere thanks to the dear people of Azerbaijan and Turkey who make us stronger and brighten our way”.
+SOCAR President also expressed gratitude to all who contributed to TANAP project.
+“We express our sincere gratitude to distinguished leaders of our states for always guiding and encouraging us, to Azerbaijani and Turkish public institutions and organizations, our partners in the project, all governmental bodies of Azerbaijan, represented by the Southern Gas Corridor CJSC for trusting and supporting us, to BOTAS and BP and their leaders as well as tens of thousands of TANAP employees for working enthusiastically and building this project step by step, to Mr. Saltuk Düzyol, distinguished TANAP CEO, for heading the project, to the contractors, suppliers and all of our partners for contributing to our success with their knowledge, skills and forces, to the civil society groups for supporting us throughout the project activity, to journalists for fulfilling their responsibilities in informing and enlightening society.
+We also express our sincere thanks to the dear people of Azerbaijan and Turkey for making us stronger and brightening our way”.

 The legal framework for the TANAP project was established in 2012.
 The final investment decision on the project was adopted on December 17, 2013.
-The construction work began in 2015 following the groundbreaking ceremony in Kars attended by the presidents of Azerbaijan and Turkey Mr. Ilham Aliyev and Mr. Recep Tayyip Erdogan.
+The construction work began in 2015 following the foundation-laying ceremony in Kars attended by the presidents of Azerbaijan and Turkey, Mr. Ilham Aliyev and Mr. Recep Tayyip Erdogan respectively.
 The first phase of TANAP from Turkish-Georgian border to Eskişehir was completed in June 2018.
-Its opening ceremony was held on June 12, 2018 and attended by the leaders of the two countries.
+Its opening ceremony was held on June 12, 2018 and was attended by the leaders of the two countries.
 Transportation of the first commercial gas to Turkey began on June 30, 2018.
 The second phase of the project from Eskişehir to Turkish-Greek border was successfully completed by the end of June 2019.
-The project’s investment cost was estimated at $11.7 when the final investment decision was made.
-Thanks to timely purchase decisions and maximizing the management efficiency this figure has been revised down to less than $7 billion.
+The project’s investment cost was estimated at $11.7 billion when the final investment decision was made.
+Thanks to the timely purchasing decisions and the maximization of management efficiency, this figure has been downgraded to less than $7 billion.

-Around 1000 social and environmental projects have been implemented in the course of TANAP construction, which helped to achieve exemplary standards in pipeline quality, environment protection, health and safety of workers.
+Around 1,000 social and environmental projects have been implemented in the course of TANAP construction, which helped achieve exemplary standards in pipeline quality, environment protection, and health and safety of workers.